collinberke/berkeBlog/README.md

-# berkeBlog
+# Info

-This repo holds code for my personal website and blog.
+This repo holds code for my (Collin K. Berke's) [personal website and blog](https://www.collinberke.com).

+If you have any feedback or find any problems, please file an issue.